Willian-Zhang/LG-Ultrafine-Brightness-2/README.md

 '0' or '9' to use the minimium or maximum brightness
 ```

-### works best with
+### Works best with
 - [3RVX](https://3rvx.com/)
+    - Example:
-    Example: settings - Hotkeys - + - Action - Run - <Path to `brightness.+.exe`>
+        - settings - Hotkeys - "+" - Action - Run - <Path to `LG-Ultrafine-Brightness.+.exe` (duplicate, rename yourself)>
+        - Press the hotkey you set, brightness changes! 🎉
 - Or any other hotkey applications with `Run...` capabilities

 ## History
-- 2.1
+- 2.1:
-    have it not poping up any window, on running the app, when there's no message to show up.
+    - have it not poping up any window, on running the app, when there's no message to show up.
-- 2.0
+- 2.0:
-    this branch
+    - this branch

 ## Development
 ### Build